Neural PDE operator learning

 Zongyi Li blogs a neat trick: We use Fourier transforms to capture resolution-invariant and non-local behaviour in PDE forward-propagators.
 Essentially, we learn to approximate \(\mathcal{P}_1: \mathscr{A}\to\mathscr{A}.\) There is a bouquet of papers designed to leverage the trick (Li, Kovachki, Azizzadenesheli, Liu, Bhattacharya, et al. 2020b, 2020a; Li, Kovachki, Azizzadenesheli, Liu, Stuart, et al. 2020).
 See also Anima Anandkumar’s presentation, which phrases this in terms of Green’s functions and their relationship with Fourier transforms.
 See also nostalgebraist who has added some interesting commentary and also fixed up a typo in this page for me (Thanks!).
 Yannic Kilcher’s Fourier Neural Operator for Parametric Partial Differential Equations Explained is popular but I have not watched it.
 Code was at zongyi-li/fourier_neural_operator.
 Now generalized and professionalised at Neural Operators in PyTorch.

-In most common application, Fourier Neural Operator is a method for approximating \(\mathcal{P}_{1,\phi}\).
+In most common applications, Fourier Neural Operator is a method for approximating \(\mathcal{P}_{1,\phi}\).

-Ok, so what is going on ?
+Ok, so what is going on?

 For the neural Fourier operator in particular we assume that \(\mathcal{\mathcal{G}}_{\phi}\) has a particular iterative form, i.e. \(\mathcal{G}= Q \circ V_{T} \circ V_{T-1} \circ \ldots \circ V_{1} \circ P\).
 We introduce a new space \(\mathscr{V}=\mathscr{V}\left(D ; \mathbb{R}^{d_{v}}\right)\). \(P\) is a map \(\mathscr{A}\to\mathscr{V}\) and \(Q\) is a map \(\mathscr{V}\to\mathscr{U}\), and each \(V_{t}\) is a map \(\mathscr{V}\to\mathscr{V}\).
-Each of \(P\) and \(Q\) is ‘local’ in that they depend only upon pointwise evaluations of the function, e.g. for \(a\in\mathscr{A}\), \((Pa)(x)=p(a(x)\) for some \(p:\mathbb{R}^{d_{a}}\to\mathbb{R}^{d_{v}}\).
+Each of \(P\) and \(Q\) is ‘local’ in that they depend only upon pointwise evaluations of the function, e.g. for \(a\in\mathscr{A}\), \((Pa)(x)=p(a(x))\) for some \(p:\mathbb{R}^{d_{a}}\to\mathbb{R}^{d_{v}}\).
 Each \(v_{j}\) is function \(\mathbb{R}^{d_{v}}\).
 As a rule we are assuming \(d_{v}>d_{a}>d_{u}.\) \(V_{t}\) is not local.
 In fact, we define \[ (V_{t}v)(x):=\sigma\left(W v(x)+\left(\mathcal{K}(a ; \phi) v\right)(x)\right), \quad \forall x \in D \] where \(\mathcal{K}(\cdot;\phi): \mathscr{A} \rightarrow \mathcal{L}\left(\mathscr{V}, \mathscr{V}\right)\).
 This map is parameterized by \(\phi \in \Theta_{\mathcal{K}}\). \(W: \mathbb{R}^{d_{v}} \rightarrow \mathbb{R}^{d_{v}}\) is a linear transformation, and \(\sigma: \mathbb{R} \rightarrow \mathbb{R}\) is a local, component-wise, non-linear activation function. \(\mathcal{K}(a ; \phi)\) is a kernel integral transformation, by which is meant \[ \left(\mathcal{K}(a ; \phi) v\right)(x):=\int_{D} \kappa_{\phi}(x, a(x), y, a(y)) v(y) \mathrm{d} y, \quad \forall x \in D \] where \(\kappa_{\phi}: \mathbb{R}^{2\left(d+d_{a}\right)} \rightarrow \mathbb{R}^{d_{v} \times d_{v}}\) is some mapping parameterized by \(\phi \in \Theta_{\mathcal{K}}\).

 Anyway, it looks like this:

-Because this is neural net land we can be a certain type of sloppy and we don’t worry overmuch about the bandwidth of the signals we approximate; We keep some small number of low harmonics from the Fourier transform and use a fairly arbitrary non-Fourier maps too, and conduct the whole thing in a “high” dimensional space with vague relationship to the original problem without worrying too much about what it means.
+Because this is neural net land we can be a certain type of sloppy and we don’t worry overmuch about the bandwidth of the signals we approximate; We keep some small number of low harmonics from the Fourier transform and use fairly arbitrary non-Fourier maps too, and conduct the whole thing in a “high” dimensional space with vague relationship to the original problem without worrying too much about what it means.

 2.1 Justification in terms of Fourier transform